Chef & CULINARY Insights

 The Willows Inn on Lummi Island is an experience unlike any other.
 What makes this restaurant unique?
 The ingredients are foraged, and if they're not found in the forests surrounding the concept, they are grown in a private culinary farm or caught in the sea in which the island lives.

 Dessert remains a favorite even for grownups.
-Roughly one third of guests order dessert when dining out.
+Roughly one-third of guests order dessert when dining out.
 So it’s safe to say that many consumers can’t resist a sweet after dinner treat, especially when it’s in a mini portioned dessert.
-Like appetizers and entrees, desserts are (and have always been) often dependent on the seasons.
-More restaurants are determining their menu solely based on the ingredients in season.
-Fall favorites like pumpkin and apple have already started to appear all over menus.
+Desserts are often dependent on the seasons.

 The restaurant menu is the singular most important element of any operation.
 Yet, it is often relegated to a half-hearted (or misguided) effort at best, and a comical jab at juggling food cost at worst.
 Where is the logic?
 Food is the product of any restaurant.
-So why give such little thought to the device that describes, sells, and advertises your product?
-Restaurants fail when they either don’t stick to their fundamental mission.
-An effective restaurant menu is the customer-facing version of that mission.
+Restaurants fail when they either don’t stick to their mission.

 Below, we share some of our favorite shots from our travels around the country.
 Enjoy!